CEEL TRAINING OVERVIEW

 Pathway to self-mastery

-Do you like the idea of accelerated personal growth and development that will not only be a critical aspect of your work as an equine experiential learning facilitator, but will be reflected in your own life – and relationships (including with your horses)?
+Are you open to accelerated personal growth and development that will not only be a critical aspect of your work as an equine experiential learning facilitator, but will be reflected in your own life – and relationships (including with your horses)?

 Applicants must be physically fit, mentally and emotionally stable and exhibit a level of personal maturity.
 Ideally, applicants have appropriate training and experience in human development or are attending, or enrolled in relevant courses.